RudraECN/HMHC_Lab2020/README.md

-# Human Motion to Human Control Lab
+# From Human Motion to Humanoid Control Lab

 ## Report